 How could a man have landed on this list?
 And be the first on it, no less!?
 (Read on…) Well, Dr. James led a colorful life.
 He was a respected military surgeon who rose in rank to become the inspector general of hospitals – one of the highest army medical posts during his time.
 He was as famous as he was short-tempered.
 Duels and arguments with fellow officers and doctors weren’t few.
 But Dr. Barry was revered as a human doctor and a zealous public health reformer.
 He was also peculiar – a vegetarian who shunned alcohol and traveled with a menagerie of small animals.

-However, all these peculiarities pale in comparison to what they found out after his death in 1865.
+However, all these peculiarities pale compared to what they discovered after he died in 1865.

 He was, in fact, a woman!

-Dr. James Barry was really Margaret Ann Bulkley, an Irishwoman who had lived as a man during the Victorian era.
+Dr. James Barry was Margaret Ann Bulkley, an Irishwoman who lived as a man during the Victorian era.
 Margaret had taken on a different identity to be admitted as a university student.

 2. MARY ROBINSON